beecars/mveUNet/README.txt

 files modified from Choung's UNet.

-can use ipynb file to test the UNet training. will require changing data paths in "utils.py" -> "match_files_from_patient" to match your own environment.
+can use ipynb file to test the UNet training.

+will require changing data paths in:
+    "utils.py" -> "match_files_from_patient"
+    (match your own environment)